Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Results and Discussion

 In the first plot shown in Fig. \ref{fig:demo-plot}, there are two instances where the average window smoothing is useful.
 At $t$ = 3.1 s and again at $t$ = 10.1 s, the user is switching their gaze between two POIs, as can be seen by the small bumps in gaze angle that decrease again quickly.
 At these two instances, the raw output of the classifier is unintentional, but the smoothed output remains intentional.
 Without the smoothing, the motion of the arm would have been jerky as the robot would resist motion for a split second.
-Unfortunately, we can also see that the window smoothing introduces a very short delay.
+As expected, the window smoothing introduces a very short delay but it is still acceptable as the robot motion stopped before colliding with the workpiece.

-The proposed intention recognition algorithm is also able to properly classify, and subsequently resist, unintentional body collisions with the robot as well, shown in Fig. \ref{fig:collision}.
-As such, there is little movement in the robot end effector position (approximately 0.02 m deviation) and high interaction force as the robot resists the human contact.
+In a third experiment, shown in Fig. \ref{fig:collision}, the proposed intention recognition algorithm is also able to properly classify, and subsequently resist, unintentional body collisions with the robot as well.
+During the collision, the robot resists the human contact, as evidenced by the high interaction forces and little movement in the robot end effector position (approximately 0.02 m deviation).
 Note that there are no shaded areas in the plots since there are no moments where the touch is considered intentional.